Long-time asymptotics and stability for the sine-Gordon equation: Direct and Inverse Scattering

 From \eqref{symmetry-2}-\eqref{symmetry} we read off directly that if $\ba(z_i)=0$ for some $z_i\in \bbC^+$, then $\overline{\ba(- \overline{ z_i } )}=0$ by symmetry.
 Thus if $\ba(z_i)=0$, then either \begin{itemize} \item[(i)] $z_i$ is purely imaginary;\\ or \item[(ii)] $-\overline{z_i}$ is also a zero $\ba$. \end{itemize} When $r\equiv 0$, Case (i) above corresponds to kinks/anti-kinks while Case (ii) introduces breathers.

-\begin{remark} It is proven in \cite{BC84} that for $n \times n$ AKNS spectral problems there is an open and dense subset $U_0 \subset L^1(\bbR)$ such that if the matrix potential belongs to $U_0$ , then the zeros of $\ba$ ($a$) are finite and simple and off the real axis.
+\begin{remark} It is proven in \cite{BC84} that for $n \times n$ AKNS spectral problems there is an open and dense subset $U_0 \subset L^1(\bbR)$ such that if the matrix potential belongs to $U_0$ , then the number of zeros of $\ba$ are finite, and these zeros are simple and off the real axis.
 Later in Section \ref{sec: r} we are going to show that this \emph{generic} spectral property still holds for the system \eqref{L}.
-We restrict the initial data to such set in this paper. \end{remark} \begin{remark} In \cite{Zhou95}, the author gives a functional analytic proof of the following statement: if in equation \eqref{IE-m-pm} the kernel $U$ has

-then $m$ has no eigenvalues.
-This rules out the possibility of breathers that have arbitrarily small norm in the weighted space \eqref{space-1}. \end{remark}
+We restrict the initial data to such set in this paper. \end{remark} \begin{remark} In \cite{Zhou95}, the author gives a functional analytic proof of the following statement: if in equation \eqref{IE-m-pm} the kernel $U$ has { } then $a$ and $\ba$ have no zeros.
+Note that $L_x^{2,s}\subset L_x^1$ for $s>\frac{1}{2}$.
+In particular the small data condition in the weighted energy space $H^{1,s}_{\text{sin}}\times L^{2,s}$ with $s>1/2$ implies that the associated potential $U(x,z)$ satisfies the smallness condition in $L^1$ above.
+This rules out the possibility of breathers that have arbitrarily small norm in the weighted space. \end{remark}

 Suppose that $\ba(z_i)=0$ for some $z_i\in\bbC^+$, $i=1,2,..., N$, then we have the linear dependence of the columns :